StuxVT/ScryptTunes/README.md

 ## Setup
 ### 1. General
-1. Open ScryptTunes and click the "Settings" button.
+1. Open ScryptTunes and click the "General Settings" button.
 2. Fill in the following fields:
     - **Nickname**: Name of bot account.
       - If you don't use a separate twitch account for your bot, just put your channel name here.